Millennium-stack/eight-queens/README.md

 # eight-queens
-This task requires us to start with a standard chess-board and eight queens.
+This is the very famous Eight Queens problem.
+This requires us to start with a standard chess-board and eight queens.
 The aim is to place the eight queens on board such that no queens can attack each other.

 ![alt text](https://github.com/Millennium-Heap/eight-queens/blob/master/images/eight_queens.jpg?raw=true)